 The emblem of the banking institution consists of the name UBS and the image of three crossed keys.

-The abbreviation UBS appeared in 1912 when the northern bank Winterthur merged with a similar institution, Toggenburg, forming the Union Bank of Switzerland.
-This union was abbreviated as UBS, which was an acronym.
-After the formation of Union Bank’s joint venture with Swiss Bank Corporation, the combined conglomerate also received the name UBS.
+The abbreviation UBS appeared in 1912, when the northern bank Winterthur merged with the similar institution Toggenburg to form the Union Bank of Switzerland.
+This union was abbreviated as UBS, an acronym for the joint venture formed by Union Bank and Swiss Bank Corporation; the conglomerate was also named UBS.
 Here, the three letters are not an abbreviation but represent a full-fledged name without decryption.
 It is used in the logo.

-The large red letters signify the strength and influence of the institution.
+The large red letters signify the institution’s strength and influence.
 Since 2002, the company has been providing services worldwide under a single brand.
-To do this, a deep reorganization was carried out, combining various firms and branches belonging to UBS.
+To do this, a deep reorganization was carried out, combining various UBS firms and branches.

 If the name of the financial organization is taken from the first of the merging corporations (Union Bank of Switzerland), the symbol of the keys in the logo is borrowed from SBV, the second company.
 Thus, each firm contributed something of its own to the joint logo.

 Initially, the keys signified the creation of Schweizerischer Bankverein by merging Basel and Zurich associations, plus the Bank of St. Gallen.
-Another meaning embedded in the image by designer Warja Honegger-Lavater in 1937 was the personification of the three language groups of Switzerland: German, French, and Italian.
+Another meaning embedded in the image by the designer Warja Honegger-Lavater in 1937 was the personification of Switzerland’s three language groups: German, French, and Italian.
 In the new corporation, the three crossed keys have several interpretations:

 Overall, the image of the crossed keys symbolizes unity, threefold strength, and constant support.
 In heraldry, it represents authority, power, and security.
 At UBS, clients’ money is securely protected.
 The beautiful carved elements and details tell of a rich historical past dating back to the 19th century.